nidve01/bootstrap/README-postInstall.md

     "version": "v2"
 }
 ```
-Note: Please be understand pushing images to registry and deployment to target endpoints are included in this basic demo
+Note: The basic demo includes pushing images to registry and deploying to target endpoints.

 Open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP url) and follow the life cycle of the project.